Brooks Poem on Louisville Veteran’s Hospital Wall of Honor

-Jerry D. Brooks from Rineyville, KY recently donated a poem and piece of art to the Robley Rex Veterans Administration Medical Center in Louisville, which has been displayed in the hospital’s “Wall of Heroes” for public viewing.
+Jerry D. Brooks from Rineyville, KY recently donated a poem and piece of art to the Robley Rex Veterans Administration Medical Center in Louisville, which has been displayed in the hospital’s “Wall of Honor” for public viewing.

 The original poem by Brooks, “The Soldier Pays” was inspired by his own service during the Vietnam War.
 With the help and encouragement of fellow veterans, Brooks was encouraged to share the poem with others, so he set out to find an appropriate, respectful way to do just that.